 Unicorns, the enchanting and mythical beings, have been a captivating subject in art since ancient times, maintaining their inspirational allure for...

-Every time I look at 17th century Dutch landscape paintings, I ask myself the same question: why do they always show cows?
+Every time I look at 17th-century Dutch paintings, I ask myself the same question: why do they always show cows?
 You will probably think this is a shallow and useless question, but let me show you there is more substance to it.
-Discover Dutch paintings with cows!
+Discover Dutch Golden Age and cows!

 Dutch landscape painters’ interest in livestock, and the prominence given to cattle, reflect the Dutch pride in their milk industry.
 Eventually, the cow became a symbol of Holland and its prosperity.
 Any picture portraying cows not only reflected the 17th-century social and economic conditions but also expressed the nation’s patriotic feelings.

 Dutch landscapists were inspired by “Italianate” landscapes popularized by the works of Claude Lorrain and Nicolas Poussin.
 Many of them traveled to Italy and after they returned they tried to recreate the unique quality of Italian light.
 However, despite the Italian theme, Berchem still included cows in his paintings which, coupled with the bucolic calm of nature, conveyed a message about the economic stability of Holland.

 What a cute Dutch painting with cows!
 It comments on the harmonious relationship between humans and animals.
 Moreover, it carries a moralizing message in which the cow and the sheep families stand for the patriarchal nuclear family of the Dutch.